Big Data & Analytics

 Expand your capacity on demand.
 You can do this by adding storage disks, changing the hot-swap disks available on our High Grade range, or increasing the nodes in your cluster via the vRack.

 - A range of memory and storage options.

-- 50Gbps private bandwidth guaranteed on High Grade (optional).
+- 50Gbit/s private bandwidth guaranteed on High Grade (optional).

-- OVHcloud Link Aggregation (OLA) available at no extra cost
+- OVHcloud Link Aggregation (OLA) is available at no additional cost.

 How is a big data infrastructure built?